 How did American football develop?

-American football, while a relatively young sport, has developed and evolved over a long time.
-While we tend to think of it as a uniquely American sport, its origin and history demonstrate that slowly evolved from sports that played and ancient times.
+It is almost impossible to pick a date when American Football was invented.
+The invention of American football was incredibly gradual.
+Even though American football is a relatively young sport it has slowly developed and evolved over a long time.
+While we tend to think of it as a uniquely American sport, its origin and history demonstrate that it is an evolution of sports that have been played since ancient times.

 Later in the Middle Ages, in Europe, different types of ball games developed where towns or cities competing with one another.
 In these game, which likely had different rules in various places, teams would form and a ball would be used where the goals were likely similar to Harpastum.
 This was a type of mob ball or mob football, where towns would try to win bragging rights by beating their rival towns.
 A few images from the Medieval period show it was a type of team sport.
 Essentially, ball based games where people tackled each other have been around for a very long time.

 Up until the 19th century, many versions of what can be called mob football existed.
 In fact, this variety of football has muddled the story of how American football developed, but historians believe that the formation of American football was ultimately tied to the development of rugby.
 Older American universities, particularly Harvard and Yale, had developed student football traditions that resembled a cross between rugby and mob football.
 These games initially had few clear rules except masses of students would play together and two sides would compete to possess a ball and try to win points with this ball.
 The games were more like soccer but much more violent.
 In fact, some places began banning the sports due to the excessive violence.